-In Is the Digital Menu Board being Underappreciated? we looked at the potential risks and losses that restaurants face when they underutilize digital menu boards.
+In a previous blog we looked at the potential risks and losses that restaurants face when they underutilize digital menu boards.

 This is a nice, creative way of using digital menu boards to deal with lengthy dwell times in a fast casual setting.

 Customers can take selfies together, play games together, engage with the brand together, and more.

 This interaction builds a sense of community which aligns with Zablong’s concept of being connected to both food and the community around.

 CAFETIERO is a German cafe chain that’s run by The Stockheim Group.

 They nailed the digital menu board game using two tactics: